thurst0/LightTask/README.md

 Projects - Client has many projects.
 Tasks - Project has many tasks.
 Entries - Can be against a project or task.
+Git Commits - This is a very basic git integration.
+Allows use to specify an Owner (in this case needs to be added as an agent), and a repo name.
+Will pull a list of all comits for that repo with some details.
+Ordered with most recent first.
+By selecting one, it will bring you to the entry screen and default the notes for the entry to be the commit comment.
+Note that web server that hosts this web application will need to be authenticated with git.
+Login - Choose an agent to login as.

 ## File Structure